nisaral/Knowledge_forge/README.md

 KnowledgeForge is a Retrieval-Augmented Generation (RAG) application that empowers users to extract, analyze, and interact with knowledge from diverse sources like web pages, YouTube videos, and custom text.

 Featuring a modern frontend with Three.js 3D particles and glassmorphism design, it integrates a Flask backend with FAISS for vector search and Google's Gemini API for natural language processing.
-Whether you're summarizing articles, generating mock tests, or visualizing concepts with mind maps and flowcharts, KnowledgeForge is your all-in-one learning companion.
+Whether you're summarizing articles, generating mock tests, or visualizing concepts with mind maps and flowcharts, KnowledgeForge is your all-in-one learning Companion.

 ## ✨ Features